Robin Amer: When Deyki Nichols was a kid growing up in North Lawndale in the early 1990s, he knew that lurking near his home...was an evil rabbit.

 I asked him about it when we spoke.

 Robin Amer: The thing that really jumped out at me was the picture of you showing up at Lane Tech, confronting the guys from Plote, and then bringing the cops in to say, “No, you have to stop this immediately.”
-And I have to ask you, did you ever go to North Lawndale with the police escort to confront John Christopher and say, “You have to stop this now?”
+And I have to ask you, did you ever do that in North Lawndale?
+Did you ever go to North Lawndale with the police escort to confront John Christopher and say, “You have to stop this now?”

 Henry Henderson: You know, I did not bring the police.
 Because—I don't know why I didn't bring the police.
 But the fact is that those experiences informed what we needed to do subsequently.
 So it’s like, how do you prosecute these things better?
 And so you learn by doing.